jwestern1337/project/README.md

      - changed animated title, easier to read now
   - 19/05/2022
      - added more comments to the code to explain things better
+     - fixed login system, would sometimes ask for password twice then crash